jstoebel/critical_response_talk/README.md

 This slide show is written using remark.js.
 All dependencies are local (no Internet connection needed).
 Just load `index.html` in any browser and you're good to go!

+## Presentation Hotkeys

+_taken from remark github_
+Press C to clone a display; then press P to switch to presenter mode.
+Open help menu with h.

 ## Building the presentation

 Remark allows you to include slides from a separate `.md` file, but chrome and possibly other browsers does not let javascript access other files when using the `file` protocol.
 To solve this we _could_ spin up a web server to serve `index.html` but...bleg.
 We could also drop the content from `slides.md` directly into an html file but that's confusing for most text editors.
 Instead, we're using a python script to "build" the presentation (really just inserting the markdown contents into `index.html`).
 This repo should come pre built (meaning `index.html`) is ready to load in any browser, but if you want to make changes you'll need to run `build.py` to rebuild the project.
 To do so: